raguay/TextBarScripts/README.md

 You have to have node.js installed on your system to run this script.
 The easiest way for that is by installing it with [Homebrew](http://brew.sh).
 The script is expecting node to be at `/usr/local/bin/node`.

+There is a hamburger menu at the lower left corner that will open the main menu when clicked.
+This gives the option to: show the about dialog, open the preferences (still being worked on), option to open a help document in your browser, open the regular expression editor, open the script editor, and install the scripts for Alfred, LaunchBar, Keyboard Maestro, and Dropzone.

+There is a new, larger circle on the far right.
+This will open the todo list manager.
+It currently opens the todos for NotePlan if you have that on your system.
+This will eventually have the option for other todo lists, but I haven't integrated it yet.

 More features to come.
 Stay tuned!

 ### Math Features